tronprotocol/wallet-cli/README.md

 in the transaction pair is deducted from the account and added to the transaction pair.
 Depending on the difference in the balance of the transaction, the same amount of money for the same token is different.

-e Obtain information on trading pairs
+-  Obtain information on trading pairs
 **ListExchanges** :lists trading pairs
 **ListexchangesPaginated** :List trading pairs by page